MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/improved-visibility-into-material-exceptions.md

 resource.
 The job is scheduled to start on 2017/05/01, and this is the raw material date, that is, the date where the materials assigned to the job, in the BOM and formula lines, need to be ready.
 The other date in the figure, 2017/05/06, represents the work space date.
-The Raw material date is earlier than the workspace date so the day where consumption of the raw material was supposed to start has been exceeded and thus the BOM and formula lines meet the criteria for needing attention.
+The raw material date is earlier than the workspace date so the day where consumption of the raw material was supposed to start has been exceeded and thus the BOM and formula lines meet the criteria for needing attention.